 - Smart speaker face-off: Sonos One vs Apple HomePod

 So what can HomePod mini do?
 Quite a lot, actually.

 Naturally it can stream music, radio, podcasts and more from all the major services like Apple Music, iHeartRadio, TuneIn and Amazon Music (though this last one is coming soon).
+It recently added support for Deezer voice controls, too.
 Multiple HomePod minis can work together to create a multi-room system, or two in the same room can provide stereo sound.
 Siri comes on board for voice controls, giving you news, weather and appointment updates, and for controlling other smart home devices like lights and thermostats.

 As with the HomePod, bringing your phone close to your HomePod mini can make it take over playing duties – handy when you come in after a hard day and want your tunes to fill your room, not just your ears.
 Both speakers now support AirPlay 2 and Siri features a sleep timer than plays you ambient sounds like rain or a fireplace to help you nod off.

 A new intercom system also lets you send voice messages to other HomePod speakers.
 That function works with other Apple devices too, like iPhones, iPads and Apple CarPlay, so you can send messages and respond to them wherever you are.